reflectoring/reflectoring.github.io/content/blog/2022/2022-07-03-getting-started-with-aws-step-functions.md

 ### State
 States receive input, perform actions to produce some output, and pass the output to other states.
 States are of different types which determines the nature of the functions a state can perform.
 Some of the commonly used types are:
-1. Task: A state of type `task` represents a single unit of work performed by a state machine.
+1. **Task**: A state of type `task` represents a single unit of work performed by a state machine.
 All the work in a state machine is performed by tasks.
 The work is performed by using an activity or an AWS Lambda function, or by passing parameters to the API actions of other services.
-2. Parallel: Begin parallel branches of execution
+2. **Parallel**: Begin parallel branches of execution
-3. Map: Dynamically iterate steps
+3. **Map**: Dynamically iterate steps
-4. Choice: Make a choice between branches of execution
+4. **Choice**: Make a choice between branches of execution
-5. Fail or Succed: Stop an execution with a failure or success
+5. **Fail or Succeed**: Stop an execution with a failure or success

 The state object represents a task for execution.
 It contains the following atributes:
 `Type`: A state can be of type: `Task`